narcisonunez/triggerable-quick-search/docs/en/index.md

 # How to use

-The way to trigger the quick search modal is by pressing **Ctrl + Alt + s**.
+The way to trigger the quick search modal is by pressing **Ctrl + Shift + s**.
 This will popup a modal to work with.

 ## **Steps to setup**